A chronology of key events:

 2009 February - Ecuador expels two US diplomats, accusing them of interfering in police appointments in the US-funded anti-narcotics programme.

-2009 April - President Correa wins second term in office.
+2009 April - President Correa wins his first term under the 2008 constitution - his second overall.

 2009 July - Government refuses to extend US military's use of Manta air base on Pacific coast for drug surveillance flights.